Lee Weiner: Early life and education

-Weiner is the only member of the Chicago Seven from Chicago, and was raised on Chicago's South Side.
+Lee Weiner was born in 1939 and raised on the South Side of Chicago.
+Weiner is the only member of the Chicago Seven from Chicago.
 When the trial of the Chicago Seven began in September 1969, Weiner was a doctoral candidate and teaching assistant at Northwestern University, had previously graduated from the University of Illinois, studied political philosophy at Hebrew University of Jerusalem, and earned a master's degree in social work from Loyola University's School of Social Work in Chicago.
 At Northwestern University, Weiner worked for Howard S. Becker as a research assistant.

 As a caseworker, Weiner witnessed dire poverty in Black neighborhoods, and wrote in his memoir, "Every day ... the work I did drove punishing truths into my head about what was wrong in America."

 At the 1968 Chicago demonstrations, Weiner served as a marshal with the National Mobilization Committee to End the War in Vietnam.
 In 2018, Weiner told Olivia Waxman of TIME magazine that "On Aug[ust] 28, during the huge battle on Michigan Avenue with the National Guard, I separated myself from the crowd to stand on the steps of the Art Institute and watch the crowd of people.
 It was the only time in my life I thought a revolution might happen in the United States."